top of page

 1. The 4-day Greenhorn Program

-• This program includes 21 hours of hands-on fieldwork
+• This program includes hands-on fieldwork

-• You will also be invited to lectures covering topics ranging from site-specific information, techniques, useful background knowledge, and the paleontology of the Lance Formation.
+• You will be invited to lectures covering topics ranging from site-specific information, techniques, useful background knowledge, and the paleontology of the Lance Formation.
 Newfound knowledge will be applied directly to fieldwork, where you will garner a deeper understanding of field paleontology.

 • This program does not include museum-based activities like the work in collections or work in the labs

-2. Exploration Program at Triceratops Gulch Project | What's Included
+2. Excavation Program at Triceratops Gulch Project | What's Included

 field 4 - Sarah Miller.jpg

-3. The 4-day Excavation Program â€‹
+2. The 5-day Excavation Program

-The Excavation Program is also for participants who have previously joined the Triceratops Gulch program.Each day’s schedule will fluctuate based on excavation priorities, team interactions, and weather events.
+The Excavation Program is for participants who have previously joined the Triceratops Gulch program.
+Participants will engage in focused long-term excavations at established quarries and test digs at other sites to assess their potential for yielding significant fossil discoveries.
+Each day's schedule can fluctuate based on excavation priorities, team interactions, and weather events.
+An optional activity is planned for most evenings.

 • This program does not include initial exploration of prospecting or test trenching phases of the fieldwork process or museum-based activities like the work in collections or work in the labs.